Chymyst/chymyst-core/docs/chymyst02.md

 The plan is to initialize the counter to a large value _N_, then to inject _N_ decrement molecules, and finally wait until the counter reaches the value 0.
 We will use a blocking molecule to wait until this happens and thus to determine the time elapsed during the countdown.

-Let us now extend the previous join definition to implement this new functionality.
+Let us now extend the previous reaction site to implement this new functionality.
 The simplest solution is to define a blocking molecule `fetch`, which will react with the counter molecule only when the counter reaches zero.
 Since we don't need to pass any data (just the fact that the counting is over), the `fetch` molecule will carry `Unit` and also bring back a `Unit` reply.
 This reaction can be written in pseudocode like this: